 Secure Download

-- After the process is complete, preview the video to see if it is fixed and then save it to a secure location by clicking ‘Export’.
+5. After the process is complete, preview and export the repaired video to see if it is playable.

 Bonus Tips: How to Play Videos Properly on Chrome